 The OPI has developed an Early Warning System (EWS) designed to determine the chance of a student dropping out in grades 3-12 as well as identify the reasons why a student is at risk.
 Minority, low income, and other marginalized student populations are often at highest risk due to socioeconomic issues, disproportionate disciplinary referrals, and lack of relevant meaningful learning opportunities.
 LEAs will be encouraged to better utilize their early warning systems and provide supports and interventions for students who score in the highest risk categories.
-The

-OPI will continue working to collect and provide EWS data in a timelier manner so as to provide LEAs a more useful and timelier tool for identifying students in need of interventions.
+The OPI will continue working to collect and provide EWS data in a timelier manner so as to provide LEAs a more useful and timelier tool for identifying students in need of interventions.

 Traditional educational settings and practices have focused on passive learning strategies assessed by mastery of content.
 For students who do not thrive in this environment and/or excel in the areas of applied knowledge or hands on learning, the OPI will assist districts in tailoring plans that place skills and competencies on equal footing with mastery of knowledge and content.
 The Montana Legislature passed proficiency-based assessments and learning several years ago.
-The majority of Montana school districts adopted proficiency-based assessment models in 2020.
-The OPI will work with school districts in building competency-based models that can be applied in all disciplines, and in providing student-driven learning that can meet career and life-ready competencies.
+The majority of Montana school districts adopted proficiency-based models that can be applied in all disciplines, and in providing student-driven learning that can meet career and life-ready competencies.